Tclack88/blog/_posts/2019-10-05-mountain-project-scraping.md

 title:	"Mountain Project Webscraping"
 date:	2019-10-05 15:02:00 -0700
 img: assets/mproj/mproj_data.png
+blurb: I've been interested in ways to take my climbing to the next level.
+This is a very general question, but it all begins with data.
+This is a story about how I acquired around 3,200 climber profile samples from a popular climbing website, MountainProject
 categories: code
 ---
 ![Random user data scraped from mountain project]({{site.baseurl}}/assets/mproj/mproj_data.png)